statsig-io/docs/docs/guides/featureflags-or-experiments.md

 ---
-sidebar_label: Using Flags or Experiments
+sidebar_label: Choosing Flags or Experiments
 title: When to use Feature Flags vs. Experiments?
 ---